This post contains affiliate links to Amazon. For more information, please read our Disclosure Policy.

 - 1/2 tsp salt

-Cook elbow macaroni noodles according to package directions.
+- Cook 4 cups of uncooked elbow macaroni noodles according to package directions.
 Drain with a colander.
 Set aside.

-Continue cooking the milk and butter mixture on medium heat, stirring occasionally so that the milk does not burn on the bottom of the pot, until it begins to thicken and bubble slightly.
+- Continue cooking the milk and butter flour mixture on low-medium heat*, stirring regularly until it begins to thicken and bubble slightly.